psttf/TOOP/toop-cli/README.md

-* ./sigmac test.sigma - start compiler
+-- ./sigmac test.sigma - start compiler
-* sbt cannot find object Main (how to pass it by the script sigmac.sc?..)
+-- sbt cannot find object Main (how to pass it by the script sigmac.sc?..)

+* sbt
+* project toopCli
+* compile
+* run